AmberCrafter/rustos/documents/BugReport/experiment_iretq_64bit.md

  - Set new RSP
  - Execute handle funtion

 When finished the exception handle funtion and need to go back to keep going running code, there are execute `iretq` which was reverse the privous process.
-And in [this book](https://0xax.gitbooks.io/linux-insides/content/Interrupts/linux-interrupts-1.html) mention that
+And [this book](https://0xax.gitbooks.io/linux-insides/content/Interrupts/linux-interrupts-1.html) mention that

 > The iret instruction unconditionally pops the stack pointer (ss:rsp) to restore the stack of the interrupted process and does not depend on the cpl change.